yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 #### OAuth

-Configure the following to enable OAuth authorization for access tokens issued by the API Manager.
+Configure the following to enable OAuth authorization for access tokens issued by API Manager.

 ##### General OAuth settings